dotMorten/DotNetOMDGenerator/README.md

 Optional parameters:
   compareSource Specifies a folder to compare source and generate a diff model
-                This can be useful for finding API changes or compare branches format        Format to generate: 'image' generates an image for each object.
+                This can be useful for finding API changes or compare branches format        Format to generate:
-                'html' a single html output (html is default) preprocessors Define a set of preprocessors values.
+                   'html' a single html output (html is default) 'md' for markdown you can copy-paste to for instance GitHub preprocessors Define a set of preprocessors values.
 Use ; to separate multiple exclude       Defines one or more strings that can't be part of the path Ie '*/Samples/*;*/UnitTests/*' (use forward slash for folder separators)